oddbird/oddleventy/content/work/timedesigner.md

 ### Creating a Flexible Schedule with CSS Grid and Custom Properties

 One of the key features we built for the TimeDesigner web application was a flexible resource planning `scenario`.

 {{ embed.figure(
   data=fullgrid,
-  caption='An example of a scenario when many items -- or experiences --
+  caption='An example of a scenario when many items -- or "experiences" --
     are added to the planning grid.'
 ) }}

 Each scenario has an editable start and end time which we use to calculate the total number of minutes in a school day.
 Behind the scenes, we pass this data to a CSS variable on the grid container.

 ```html